Sunday, October 6, 2024

 BONUS: BODEGA BAY

 The following weekend was a much more civilized affair, namely car camping at Doran Beach in Bodega Bay with the family.
-A good time was had by all including my standard Pittsburgh-rare s'mores.
+A good time was had by all, not least because I made my usual Pittsburgh-rare s'mores.
 No need for Annadel pics to end the post - Bodega Bay is also in Sonoma County so that counts.

 Akana mukav tut le Devlesa